BBlittlebro/hello-world/README.md

 Hi, my name is andy.
 I am a rookie of GitHub.
-To complish my project of sofeware system, I join this social group.
+To accomplish my project of sofeware system, I join this social group.